Measurement and Analysis of Lobar Lung Deformation After a Change of Patient Position During Video-Assisted Thoracoscopic Surgery: Discussion

 Average local volume changes measured through the deformation jacobian $J$ were different from 1.0 across clinical cases.
 These results suggest that a change of patient position from supine to lateral decubitus during VATS induces overall volume change of the lung.
 However, it is unclear whether these local volume changes are related to differences in lung ventilation, are a consequence of the deformation induced by the change of patient position, or both.
 Still, since the mechanical ventilation parameters were approximately the same across clinical cases, the differences observed are likely related to each patient's lung compliance and overall morphology.

-During VATS, the diaphragm relaxation following curare administration may play an important role in lung deformation.
+During VATS, the diaphragm relaxation following anesthesia \review{and muscle paralysis plays} an important role in lung deformation.
 Indeed, the relaxed diaphragm moves passively as a result of the forces applied to it (as opposed to actively due to contraction during breathing).
-Therefore, the diaphragm position gets determined by the interplay between the pressure from the lung and the weight of abdominal organs.
-This factor may significantly influence the observed lung deformation and introduce large inter-patient deformation variability, such as that observed between Case~5 and the other clinical cases (see Fig.~\ref{fig:def_measurements_boxes} and supplementary materials).
-However, this could not be studied here because the diaphragm was not visible in the intraoperative CBCT.
-This aspect should therefore be investigated in future work.
+Therefore, the diaphragm position gets determined mostly by the interplay between \review{the weight of the abdominal organs and the pressure at the lung inlet imposed by the ventilator \cite{Lohser_2011}, \emph{i.e.}, it is inherently patient-dependent.
+Since this diaphragm position can significantly determine the resulting lung deformation, it may be a reasonable explanation for the differences observed in lung volume changes, especially for Case~5}.
+However, this aspect could not be directly studied here because the diaphragm was not visible in the intraoperative CBCT.
+The influence of diaphragm relaxation in lung deformation after a change of patient position should be investigated in future work.